 Under Centrowitz, the Eagles have dominated the Patriot League cross country meets and distance events in track.
-In cross country, the Eagle men have won six of the last 12 individual and team titles.
-The Eagle women have taken four of the last 12 individual titles and two team titles.
-Indoors, the Eagles have taken advantage of the multiple relays and middle-distance events to win 48 titles in nine years.
-In outdoor track, the Eagle men have won eight of the past 12 4x800 meter relays and six 5000 meter titles.
+In cross country, the Eagle men have won six of the last 13 individual and team titles.
+The Eagle women have taken four of the last 13 individual titles and two team titles.
+Indoors, the Eagles have taken advantage of the multiple relays and middle-distance events to win 48 titles in 10 years.
+In outdoor track, the Eagle men have won eight 4x800 meter relays and six 5000 meter titles.
 In addition, they’ve won five titles in the 800 and six in the 1500 meters.
 During the 2005-06 season, Steve Hallinan captured a Patriot League triple crown, winning the XC Individual title, the indoor 3000 meters, and the outdoor 5000 meters.
 In addition, the team went 1, 3, and 4 in the 10,000 outdoors led by Awit Yohannes’ win.

-In the classroom, Centrowitz’s Eagles have set the standard as well with 16 athletes being named Scholar-Athlete of the Year.
+In the classroom, Centrowitz’s Eagles have set the standard as well with 17 athletes being named Scholar-Athlete of the Year.
 Over her illustrious career, Carlstrom earned six Scholar-Athlete of the Year awards, was a third-team Academic All-America honoree her senior year and was a finalist for the 2006 NCAA Woman of the Year Award.
 In 2002, Jen Baclawski was named both Cross Country and Outdoor Track Scholar-Athlete of the Year while Matt Seymour garnered 2004 Indoor and Outdoor Track Scholar-Athlete of the Year honors.
-Greta Wicklund was named Scholar-Athlete of the Year in 2009 for cross country.
-Colin Eustis was the latest Eagle to receive the award, earning Scholar-Athlete of the Year in 2010 for cross country.
+Greta Wicklund was named Scholar-Athlete of the Year in 2009 for cross country and Colin Eustis was named the 2010 Cross Country Scholar-Athlete of the Year.
+John Pope was the latest Eagle to earn the honor, being named the Scholar-Athlete of the Year for outdoor track in 2014.

 Outside of collegiates, Centrowitz has coached and currently coaches numerous standouts.
 Centrowitz coaches former American assistant coach Julie Culley, who qualified for the 2008 U.S. Olympic Track and Field Team trials in both the 5000 meter and 1500 meter runs.
 In 2005 he coached American alum O’Brien to his first sub-4 minute mile, which made him the first New Hampshire man to break the barrier.
 In addition, he coached two-time Olympian Jen Rhines as well as 2003 Marine Corps Marathon Champions Pete Sherry and Heather Hanscom.
 Previously, Centrowitz coached for the Reebok Enclave working with, among others, John Trautman, Andre Williams and Ronnie Harris.
 In addition, he coached Terrance Mahon, now the coach of Team USA Running, to personal records from the mile to the marathon.